celestiaorg/networks/config-toml.md

 ### [P2P]
 #### Bootstrap
+Bootstrappers help new nodes to find peers faster in the network.
 By default, the `Bootstrapper = false` and the `BootstrapPeers` is empty.
 If you want your node to be a bootstrapper, then activate `Bootstrapper = true`.
 BootstrapPeers are already provided by default during initialisation.
 If you want to add your own manually, you need to provide the multiaddresses of the peers.